 The next Advocacy Short Course is happening 12-16 March 2018.

-The PHAIWA team has already locked in some amazing speakers: Michael Thorn, Professor Mike Daube AO, Christina Matthews, Michael Moore, Elizabeth Chester and Jim Dodds.
+The PHAIWA team has locked in some amazing speakers: Michael Moore, Michael Thorn, Professor Mike Daube AO, Christina Matthews, Elizabeth Chester, Jim Dodds, Jane Martin, Gary Walton and Matthew Pavlich.

 Click the picture to view the event package.